garrett-sutton/garrett-sutton.github.io/_drafts/childbirth.md

 around, it finally felt like we were close!
 We'd get to meet our baby Gwen soon!

-And at 3:48 AM on 10/3, we had our beautiful baby girl!!
+And by 3:48 AM on 10/3, we met our beautiful baby girl!!
 Grace was remarkable and I managed to stay upright.
 I did give everyone in the room a bit of a scare at one point, but based on past experiences I don't think I was even